-On November 1, 2024, another subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small businesses (the 2024 Secured Facility).
-The 2024 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. Under the 2024 Secured Facility, the facility limit is \$300 million, of which \$150 million is committed and \$150 million is uncommitted.
+On November 1, 2024, a subsidiary of Intuit entered into a secured revolving credit facility with a lender to fund the lending products and services we offer to qualified small and mid-market businesses (the 2024 Secured Facility).
+The 2024 Secured Facility is secured by cash and receivables of the subsidiary and is non-recourse to Intuit Inc. We entered into an amendment to the 2024 Secured Facility on February 6, 2025.
+Under the amended 2024 Secured Facility, the facility limit is \$300 million, all of which is committed.
 Advances accrue interest at SOFR plus 1.15%.
 Consequently, our interest expense fluctuates with changes in SOFR.
-At January 31, 2025, \$109 million was outstanding under the 2024 Secured Facility.
+At April 30, 2025, \$209 million was outstanding under the 2024 Secured Facility.
 See Note 6 to the condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.